 Google has been a champion of increased Internet access.
-But altruism aside, more Net access also means a greater likelihood of ad revenue.
+But altruism aside, more net access also means a greater likelihood of ad revenue.

 Google's effort to catalyze Internet use worldwide comes through on multiple fronts.
 In the United States, Google has supported (with varying degrees of success) efforts to offer free Wi-Fi in San Francisco and Mountain View.
-In early 2010, Google announced it would offer high-speed, fiber-optic Net access to homes in select U.S. cities.
+Google announced it would offer high-speed, fiber-optic net access to homes in select U.S. cities, with Kansas City, Kansas, and Kansas City, Missouri, chosen for the first rollouts.L.
+Horsley, "KC Council Unanimously Approves Deal with Google," Kansas City Star, May 19, 2011.
 The experimental network would offer competitively priced Internet access of up to 1GB per second-that's a speed some one hundred times faster than many Americans have access to today.
 The networks are meant to be open to other service providers and Google hopes to learn and share insights on how to build high-speed networks more efficiently.
 Google will also be watching to see how access to ultrahigh-speed networks impacts user behavior and fuels innovation.
 Globally, Google is also a major backer (along with Liberty Global and HSBC) of the O3b satellite network.
 O3b stands for "the other three billion" of the world's population who currently lack Internet access.
-O3b plans to have sixteen satellites circling the globe, blanketing underserved regions with low latency (low delay), high-speed Internet access.O.
+O3b plans to have multiple satellites circling the globe, blanketing underserved regions with low latency (low delay), high-speed Internet access.O.
 Malik, "Google Invests in Satellite Broadband Startup," GigaOM, September 9, 2008.
 With Moore's Law dropping computing costs as world income levels rise, Google hopes to empower the currently disenfranchised masses to start surfing.
 Good for global economies, good for living standards, and good for Google.